streamich/nano-css/docs/unitless.md

 # `unitless` Addon

-When a style declarations accepts a single numeric value with a unit, in `nano-css` you have to specify that in a string.
+When a style declarations accepts a single numeric value with a unit, in `nano-css` you have to specify that as a string.

 ```js
 nano.rule('.foo', {